The 20 Best Crigler-Najjar Syndrome Doctors Near Me in Pennsylvania, US

 English

-Shahin Rahimian is a Gastroenterologist in Waynesboro, Pennsylvania.
+Shahin Rahimian is a Gastroenterologist practicing medicine in Waynesboro, Pennsylvania.
 Dr. Rahimian is rated as an Experienced provider by MediFind in the treatment of Crigler-Najjar Syndrome.
-His top areas of expertise are Juvenile Polyposis Syndrome, Cronkhite-Canada Disease, Attenuated Familial Adenomatous Polyposis, Gastrectomy, and Colonoscopy.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Attenuated Familial Adenomatous Polyposis, Cronkhite-Canada Disease, Juvenile Polyposis Syndrome, Gastrectomy, and Colonoscopy.

 Experienced in Crigler-Najjar Syndrome